Thoughts on Setting Annual Goals and New Years’ Resolutions

 I can, however, control how much I eat, the quality of what I eat, and how often I work out.

-In other words, I have to write up my annual goals in such a way as to have these goals achievable to me, so I won’t give up when my wish list doesn’t miraculously happen.
+I have to write up my annual goals and my New Years Resolutions in such a way as to have these goals achievable to me, so I won’t give up when my wish list doesn’t miraculously happen.

 Flexibility in Goals